 What Works?
 Mixing It Up

-According to some scholars at Harvard, businesses that mixed “offensive” and “defensive” business approaches were some text here: Post after a recession.
+According to some scholars at Harvard, businesses that mixed “offensive” and “defensive” business approaches were some of the most successful after a recession.
 They studied strategies used by companies over three past recessions and found that those that heavily favored either a defensive or offensive strategy were more likely to come out behind their competition or even fail during or after the crisis.
 But companies that made some strategic cutbacks while also investing in their companies in some way (e.g., training and development; buying real estate for new locations) were the ones that not only survived the recession but came out of it as industry leaders.

 Although your instincts might still be telling you to stay on defense, now is a great time to make some investments in your team and your business, including your marketing and advertising.
 Intentionally investing in your business now means setting yourself up to respond more quickly than competitors when demand again rises after the recession.